bekk/bekk-christmas/post/thecloud/wip-cloudflare-workers.md

   located.
 Combined with the [V8 JavaScript engine](https://v8.dev/) this lets you write highly scalable functions in the cloud with fast startup and response times.
-This article shows how you can get started using Cloudflare Workers and present some possible use cases.
+This article shows how you can get started using Cloudflare Workers, and present some possible use cases.
 links:
   - title: Cloudflare Workers
     url: 'https://workers.cloudflare.com/'